It is an interesting question. Obviously, there are a number of outstanding laboratories. However, the bigger question is the following:

 Quality Soil Testing – What should I be looking for with respect to quality at a soil testing lab?

-Find out for yourself what type of soil testing packages are available.
-Some of the best soil labs in the country offer many options for you.
-As a user, you really need to understand the major differences between each package.
-Also, how these analysis factors into final recommendations based on crop.
+Do research – find out what type of soil testing packages are available.
+Some of the best soil labs in the country offer a variety of testing options.
+As a user, you need to understand the major differences between each package.
+Also, look for a lab that explains their recommendations based on crop.

 Additionally, find out what type of laboratory equipment the lab uses.
 At Midwest Laboratories, several ICAPs are used in the analysis of the soil nutrients.
-These instruments carry a heavy price tag, but they also provide very accurate results.
+ICAPs provides consistent and accurate results.

 Turnaround Time – What type of turnaround time should I expect to receive and what does that include from a soil testing lab?